Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 Also, to avoid seasonality that depends on the investment horizon, we consider only time-invariant policies, which can be viewed as the limit when the time-to-maturity approaches infinity.
 This seems reasonable given that we have a rather long testing period.
 Note that for a stochastic volatility model, such time-invariant policies still result in time-variant portfolios via the (time-variant) instantaneous volatility.
 The form of the optimal policy in \eqref{eq: explore optimal solution asymptotic lambda general} then becomes

 for some constants $C_1, C_2$.

+ERM is implemented by minimizing the empirical risk function using the same policy class parameterizations as in our approach.
+After being pre-trained on the first 10 years of data (up to 1999-12-31), the policy class is re-trained monthly starting from 2000, using the most up-to-date data.
+In other words, the learned policy is applied out-of-sample for one-month periods with daily rebalancing frequency.
+We employ two different parameterization methods, as in our approach: one with a specific parametric form and the other with neural networks.
+Interestingly, due to the effect of truncation, ERM with neural networks consistently suggests ``all-in on the index".
+As a consequence, it coincides with the B-H benchmark; so we only report results for ERM with the specific parametric form.
 The Est-SV is implemented as follows.
 First, we also restrict to time-invariant policies.
 We use a rolling window with a length of 10 years to estimate the model parameters and then plug-in to the analytical form of the optimal solution under the SV model.
-To save computational cost and avoid re-estimating the whole model every day, we only update the estimation of model parameters by maximizing the log-likelihood function along the gradient ascend direction for one step during the testing period.\footnote{This is analogous to the online updating in RL algorithms.
-The construction of the log-likelihood function involved is described in Footnote 14.}
+To save computational cost and avoid re-estimating the whole model every day, we only update the estimation of model parameters by maximizing the log-likelihood function along the gradient ascend direction for one step during the testing period.

 A comparison of different methods is summarized in Table \ref{tab:real data}, in terms of several commonly used metrics including (annualized) return, volatility, Sharpe ratio, (downside) semi-volatility, Sortino ratio, Calmar ratio, maximum drawdown, and recovery time.
 Among them Sharpe ratio is the most important and popular criterion because the essential goal of the Merton problem is to maximize the risk-adjusted return.
-We observe the two RL methods outperforms the other two methods in all the metrics except the annualized return (B-H has 5.6\%, slightly over 5.3\% by RL with neural networks).
+We observe the two RL methods outperform the other two methods in all the metrics except the annualized return (B-H has 5.9\%, slightly higher than 5.6\% by RL with neural networks).
 In particular, RL with neural networks beats the other methods by significant margins in most criteria including the Sharpe ratio.
 Moreover, the two RL methods have remarkably smaller maximum drawdowns during the whole period in which the market experienced a 56.8\% drawdown.
-Even more notably, their recovery times are decisively and overwhelmingly shorter.\footnote{This significantly shorter recovery times of RL strategies have also been observed in the continuous-time mean--variance setting \citet{huang2022achieving,huang2024mean}.} These observations indicate that RL strategies not only perform strongly but also robustly, and react to the environment change and make adjustment very quickly.
+Even more notably, their recovery times are decisively and overwhelmingly shorter.
+These observations indicate that RL strategies not only perform strongly but also robustly, and react to the environment change and pivot very quickly.